 Paper Products in Your Home

-I’ve written about it before in my posts 5 Super Simple Ways to Reduce Waste in Your Home and No Plastic, Please: 5 Steps Closer to Minimizing Your Waste but discontinuing the use of as many paper products is truly one the easiest ways to reduce waste.
+Discontinuing the use of as many paper products is truly one of the easiest ways to reduce waste.
 You can also buy these things called “UNpaper Towels”!
 It also isn’t that hard of a thing to do, although it sure does seem like it.
 We do still use toilet paper and tissues, and although we probably won’t get rid of toilet paper I would love to get rid of tissues!
 If not using paper products is too large of a step, that’s fine.
 You can buy recycled paper such as Seventh Generation Toilet Paper for an eco-friendly home as a great alternative!
 You’re reducing chemicals in your home this way by not buying bleached toilet paper.

 Cleaning with Chemicals in Your Home